 In addition, all air travel is associated with exposure to people and the infectious agents they carry.
 Outbreaks of infectious illnesses, including measles, influenza, SARS, and many others, aboard commercial flights have been documented (Mangili 2015; Hertzberg 2016).
 Therefore, avoiding air travel is a reasonable precaution for reducing your risk of viral infections in general, particularly if you have other vulnerabilities.

 - Wash your hands.
 Frequent hand washing is an important strategy for protecting against all types of infectious diseases.
+Corona viruses have a lipid protective coat and soap and warm water break this down quickly.
 Studies in office and healthcare settings have further demonstrated strategic use of alcohol-based surface disinfectants and hand sanitizers can reduce viral spread by 85–94% (Kurgat 2019; Reynolds 2019).
+See PDF below for healthcare worker safety.

 - Strengthen immunity.
 Optimal functioning of the immune system is vital for defending against all types of infections, from mild colds to dangerous influenza and life-threatening pneumonia.
 A nutrient-dense diet, regular exercise, adequate sleep, and stress management can all contribute to healthy immune function (Zapatera 2015).